cocotb/cocotb/documentation/source/building.rst

 Makefiles define two targets, ``regression`` and ``sim``, the default target is ``sim``.

-Both rules create a results file in the calling directory called :file:`results.xml`.
+Both rules create a results file with the name taken from :envvar:`COCOTB_RESULTS_FILE`, defaulting to ``results.xml``.
 This file is a JUnit-compatible output file suitable for use with `Jenkins <https://jenkins.io/>`_.
 The ``sim`` targets unconditionally re-runs the simulator whereas the ``regression`` target only re-builds if any dependencies have changed.

 Make Phases
 -----------